aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/code-comparison-for-common-features/display-documents-in-print-preview/_index.md

 ﻿---
-title: Display Documents in Print Preview – Aspose.Words for .NET
+title: Display Documents in Print Preview
+second_title: Aspose.Words for .NET
 articleTitle: Display Documents in Print Preview
 linktitle: Display Documents in Print Preview
 description: "Display documents in print preview easily and fast instead of using VSTO in C#."